NERC-CEH/hydro-pe/README.md

 `--pscale SCALE` / `-S SCALE` Applies a scale factor to the surface air pressure variable.
 If the input surface air pressur is in hPa then a scale of 100 can be used to convert to the expected input units of Pa.

 `--precipscale SCALE` / `-L SCALE` Applies a scale factor to the precipitation variable.
 If the input precipitation is in kg m⁻² s⁻¹ then a scale of 86400 can be used to convert to the expected input units of mm d⁻¹.

+`--precipscalegridfilevarmn FILENAME VARNAME MNVARNAME` / `-G FILENAME VARNAME MNVARNAME` Applies a grid of monthly scale factors to the precipitation variable.
+The scale factors are defined in the file FILENAME, in the variable VARNAME.
+The variable containing the month is MNVARNAME.

 ## Input variables